-I learned brand strategy through building a brand of my own — Skinny Dipper Magazine.
-In co-founding this new independent publication with art directors TJ Rinoski and Lynn Nakamura, I demonstrated my capacity to generate and structure complex ideas by developing a positioning strategy and business model that led Skinny Dipper to sell out across two 114-page, annual publications.
+I learned brand strategy through building and positioning a brand of my own.
+In co-founding Skinny Dipper with art directors TJ Rinoski and Lynn Nakamura, I demonstrated my capacity to generate and structure complex ideas by developing a positioning strategy and business model that led Skinny Dipper to sell out across two 114-page, annual publications.

 As editor and content strategist for both issues, I was responsible for curating the brand's editorial voice and building a cohesive narrative framework that aligned with our overall brand strategy.
 This included mission and vision development, slogan and brand copywriting, pitching concepts, and basic wireframing to get a sense of the visual and vocal message of each story.

 I worked hand in hand with art director, TJ Rinoski, to conceptualize apparel collections and other merchandise products.
 I often leveraged creative copywriting to come up with seed concepts (such as "The World Needs Us Naked" collection seen below) and then provided direct and ongoing input into the visual design and physical production process.
 I was also responsible for directing the promotional video and photo shoots connected to each release, seen below.

 I served as the strategic and conceptual thinker behind an array of marketing campaigns and events designed to engage brand followers and acquire new readers.
 This included release parties, interactive community exhibits, art shows, a 3-day event series in DC, and time-oriented campaigns such as "State of the Earth Day."
 Shown below are event or campaign fliers designed for social media and targeted store and street postings.
 I provided design input and copywriting for each.

 copywriting and visual concept